 The councils have been working with Cambridgeshire County Council and other partners in the setting up and delivery of a new Changing Futures service, to deliver a multi-agency approach and improved outcomes for those experiencing multiple disadvantage.
-This includes people with lived experience guiding professionals on how issues should be tackled.

 The new Supported Housing Regulatory Oversight Act will bring new responsibilities to both councils for licensing and enforcement of supported housing in our areas, identifying needs, and the development of local supported housing strategies.